trohit/ik/behavioral/README.md

 - Practice aloud before your real interview

 # F.A.Q.s
+- tell me abt yourself
+  - am <name> working as <role> in <org_name>.
+Have created impact <x> by <y>.
+  - worked in various roles
+  - stmt of intent: aspiring to become PdM/ VP in next few yrs and understand customer priorities.
 - Tell me about a time when you had to work closely with someone whose personality was very different from yours.
 - Give me an example of a time you faced a conflict with a coworker.
 How did you handle that?
 - Describe a time when you had to step up and demonstrate leadership skills.